 For the crumb topping

-- 4 tablespoon Salted Butter cold, cut to pea size.
+- 6 tablespoon unsalted butter cold, cut to pea size.

 For the powder sugar drizzle